astorDev/horology/flutter/docs/custom-cupertino.md

 ## Preparing the assembly line

-Well, the date time picker is not a picker, but a set of pickers.
-We essentially have 3 pickers, where the first one have its left side rounded, the second one have strict side, and the third one has its right side rounded.
+Well, the date-time picker is not a picker, but a set of pickers.
+We essentially have 3 pickers, where the first one has its left side rounded, the second one has strict sides, and the third one has its right side rounded.
 Let's first create helper factories in `CupertinoPickerSelectionOverlay`:

 ```dart
 factory CupertinoPickerSelectionOverlay.roundedLeftSide() {